California bucket list: 27 of the best places to visit in California that will make your California dreams come true.

 San Diego is a large city with a wonderfully relaxed vibe.

-Located along the Southern California coastline, it has some wonderful seaside locations worth seeing such as the iconic Coronado Island and several areas worth exploring including Old Town San Diego Historic Park, fabulous Balboa Park and the famous San Diego zoo.
+Located along the Southern California coastline, it has some wonderful beaches and several areas worth exploring including Old Town San Diego Historic Park, fabulous Balboa Park and the famous San Diego zoo, which make it one of the best cities in America for a family vacation!

 Palm Spring is an incredible town in the middle of the California desert.